mrkshllr/BiXT/README.md

 You can also provide your wandb key, user and project name to upload the evaluation results (Acc@1, Acc@5 and Loss) to wandb.

 &nbsp;

+## Using BiXT for Dense Downstream Tasks
+In the paper, we also presented results on a variety of dense downstream applications, such as semantic segmentation where a model pretrained on ImageNet is then finetuned on a task-specific dataset like ADE20K.

+Note that for standard ImageNet training, we simply use a standard classification loss on the average-pooled latent embeddings for training.
+This means that for a 12 layer BiXT network, the refined patch tokens only receive a gradient until layer 11 -- which is why we employ only a *one-sided cross-attention* for the last layer (see BiXT model file [here](https://github.com/mrkshllr/BiXT/blob/main/timm/models/bixt.py#L171)).

+For simplicity and easy transfer to dense downstream tasks, we therefore simply create and train BiXT-models with a depth of 13 and train these on ImageNet (see [here](https://github.com/mrkshllr/BiXT/blob/main/timm/models/bixt.py#L58)); Afterwards, the last one-sided cross-attention that exclusively refines the latent vectors is simply discarded and the remaining (fully-trained) 12-layer network is used for finetuning on downstream tasks.

+Note: It is, of course, entirely possible to replace or extend our simple classification loss on the averaged latent vectors through other token-side losses (e.g. Masked Image Modelling) to provide a gradient signal for the token side and thereby directly train both, the latent and token refinement for all layers.

 ---
 ## License